 Low blood glucose (hypoglycemia) is the most common immediate health problem for students with diabetes.
 It occurs when the body gets too much insulin, too little food, a delayed meal, or more than the usual amount of exercise.
 Symptoms of mild to moderate hypoglycemia include tremors, sweating, light-headedness, irritability, confusion, and drowsiness.
+In younger children other symptoms may include inattention, falling asleep at inappropriate times, unexplained behavior, and temper tantrums.
 A student with this degree of hypoglycemia will need to ingest carbohydrates promptly and may require assistance.
-Severe hypoglycemia, which is rare, may lead to unconsciousness and convulsions and can be life-threatening if not treated promptly (18,24,29,30,31).
+Severe hypoglycemia, which is rare, may lead to unconsciousness and convulsions and can be life-threatening if not treated promptly with glucagon as per the student's DMMP (18,24,29,30,31).